 I’m cautious about claiming certainty I don’t have.
 The signal hierarchy I described above reflects what I’ve observed works in practice, but I can’t tell you that Google’s ranking systems weight primary category at exactly X% versus reviews at Y%.
 Anyone who gives you that level of precision is making it up.

-What I can tell you is that the items I’ve prioritized in this checklist — category selection, NAP consistency, reviews, posts, attributes, Q&A — are areas where there’s consistent practitioner consensus backed by enough observed experience to be confident they matter.
+What I can tell you is that the items I’ve prioritized in this checklist, including category selection, NAP consistency, reviews, posts, attributes, and Q&A, are areas where there’s consistent practitioner consensus backed by enough observed experience to be confident they matter.

 Start with the high-signal items.
 Don’t let perfect be the enemy of good.
 A profile that’s systematically maintained with regular posts, fresh photos, responded reviews, and accurate data will outperform a neglected profile with a few extra attributes filled in.
 The compounding effect of consistent maintenance over months is underestimated.